Zerobeings/learn/README.md

 2. contentstring: the content string is the html for your NFT popup
 3. attributes: the attributes must contain the "Loc" trait with full 11 character [google plus code](https://plus.codes/).

 > ⚠️ The plus codes map only displays the shortened version of the plus code.
-You need the entire 11 character plus code to properly locate your NFT.
+You will need the entire 11 character plus code to properly locate your NFT.

 <p align="center" width="100%">
     <img width="80%" src="images/pluscodeexample.png">